opnsense/tools/README.md

     # make info confirm dvd

+To add arbitrary plugins from an external location into an image you can use the following:

+    # make custom-<image> ADDITIONS="an-existing-plugin path/to/extra/plugin"

 Last but not least, a rebuild of OPNsense core and plugins on package sets is invoked using: